 register that is normally saved and restored by function calls on your

 machine, so that library routines will not clobber it.

 Naturally the register name is cpu-dependent, so you need to

 conditionalize your program according to cpu type.
 The register

 a5 is a good choice on a 68000 for a variable of pointer

 type.
 On machines with register windows, be sure to choose a “global”

 register that is not affected magically by the function call mechanism.

-In addition, operating systems on one type of cpu may differ in how they
+In addition, different operating systems on the same CPU may differ in how they

-name the registers; then you would need additional conditionals.
+name the registers; then you need additional conditionals.
 For

 example, some 68000 operating systems call this register